lit/lit/dev-docs/design/how-lit-html-works.md

 #### BooleanAttributePart.\_$setValue

-BooleanAttributePart also extends `AttributePart`, and overrides `_commitValue`.
+`BooleanAttributePart` also extends `AttributePart` and overrides `_commitValue`.
 When a value is committed to a `BooleanAttributePart`, a falsy or `nothing` value will remove the attribute, and a truthy value will set the attribute with an empty string attribute value.

 #### EventPart.\_$setValue

-EventPart also extends `AttributePart`, and overrides `_$setValue` to take the user provided event listener and then call `this.element.addEventListener(attributeName, value)`.
+`EventPart` also extends `AttributePart`, and overrides `_$setValue` to take the user provided event listener and then call `this.element.addEventListener(attributeName, value)`.
-The EventPart ensures that event listeners are added and cleaned up between renders and if the passed in value changes.
+The EventPart ensures that event listeners are added and cleaned up between renders and if the passed-in value changes.

 A value of `null`, `undefined`, or `nothing` will remove any previously set listeners without adding a new listener.

 #### ElementPart.\_$setValue

-Nothing can be committed via an ElementPart.
+Nothing can be committed via an `ElementPart`.
 Instead `resolveDirective` is called, allowing directives to hook into the `ElementPart` position.

 For example, [`@lit-labs/motion` has an `animate` directive](https://lit.dev/playground/#sample=examples/motion-simple) that can be applied on an element in the `ElementPart` location to then manage the elements animations.